25 Ways to Cope When Someone You Love Leaves You

 How do you get over the love of your life leaving you?

 One simple trick you can try is to see what has happened as a lesson to learn from.
-Under these circumstances, it is common for your mind to begin playing games on you and making you feel that what has happened is your fault.
+Under these circumstances, it is common for your mind to begin playing games on you, making you feel that what has happened is your fault.

-However, seeing what has happened as a lesson will help you approach this breakup as part of what can happen in life and help you recover speedily.
+However, seeing what has happened as a lesson will help you approach this breakup as part of what can happen and help you recover quickly.

 11. Journaling

-Journaling is one therapeutic activity that can help you sort through your mind and get over the pain of leaving a relationship.
+Journaling is one therapeutic activity that can help you sort through your mind and overcome the pain of leaving a relationship.

 While many people may want to argue with this, journaling will help you put your thoughts down on paper and ensure that you do not repeat the mistakes that may have caused everything to fall apart at first.